skendaj/clawdephobia/README.md

 3. Go to **Application** → **Cookies** and select the site
 4. Find the cookie named `sessionKey` and copy its value

 The key looks like `sk-ant-sid01-...`.
-Paste it into Clawdephobia when prompted.
+Paste it into clawdephobia when prompted.

 > Your session key is stored in the macOS Keychain and never leaves your machine.